rubyworks/rulebow/README.md

 ## Ergo in a Hot Minute

-To install, either use Rubygems directly:
+To install, either use RubyGems directly:

 ```
   $ gem install ergo